Vocational discernment in the Catholic Church: Men

 For men there are a number of vocations in the Catholic Church.
 The best known is the vocation to the priesthood, as either a diocesan or a religious priest.
 A diocesan priest serves in a particular diocese and is under the local bishop.
 A religious priest (in this sense) is a member of a specific religious institute such as the Trinitarians, Holy Cross Fathers and Brothers, Augustinians or Jesuits.
 Diocesan and religious priests may also serve for a time in specific apostolates such as military chaplains or the maritime apostolate.

 In addition, men may be called to religious life as a non-ordained friar, monk, or a brother.
 Friars are members of mendicant orders, such the Franciscans or Augustinians.
 Monks are usually members of cloistered communities.
 Friars, monks, and religious Brothers all take vows of poverty, chastity, and obedience.
 Benedictine monks take a vow of stability, which is a commitment to their particular community.
 Members of societies of apostolic life, without taking religious vows, emphasize apostolic service and are fully active in society.

 Other vocations for men in the Catholic Church include those to being permanent deacons, hermits, and consecrated members of a secular institute.
 It is possible for someone to experience a combination of vocations.
 Thomas Merton became a Trappist monk, was ordained a priest, and lived for a time in a hermitage on the monastery grounds.

-Since the Second Vatican Council, it has become more popular to consider committed single life, marriage, parenthood, and many other services as "lay" vocations, since each also requires a commitment to Christian faith and practice.
+Since the Second Vatican Council, it has become commonplace to consider committed single life, marriage, parenthood, and many other services as "lay" vocations, since each also requires a commitment to Christian faith and practice.

 Women

-For women, vocational discernment would consist of feeling called to marriage, the life of a religious sister or nun, a consecrated member of a Secular Institute, a hermit, or a Consecrated Virgin.
+For women, vocational discernment would consist of feeling called to marriage, the life of a religious sister or nun, a consecrated member of a secular institute, a hermit, or a consecrated virgin.
 The Catholic Church does not consider possible ordination of women to the priesthood.
 Religious sisters are similar to active religious brothers.
 Nuns, in the strict sense of the word, correspond to monks.

 As with men, it has become more popular since the Second Vatican Council to consider committed single life, marriage, parenthood, and many other services as "lay" vocations, since each also requires a commitment to Christian faith and practice.